 - A Tiny Thing Ray Toler 4:44

 Gary Numan is a sleeper hit in my brain.
 I’ve always liked his music and Cars, a song I remember hearing on the radio when it was new, remains one of my all time favorites.
 But the album I now reach for above all others is Splinter (Songs from a Broken Mind).
-He’s not the first artist that comes to mind when I’m listing influences to people, but once I get to mentioning him, it’s apparent to me that he should be ranked much, much higher on the list.
+He’s not the first artist that comes to mind when I’m listing influences, but once I get to mentioning him, it’s apparent to me that he should be ranked much, much higher on the list.
 To the point where I worry sometimes that I’m actually stealing melodies or lyrics from him without realizing it.

 With this song, I wasn’t worried about stealing from Gary, but I was vaguely concerned that I was stealing from myself!
 I kept thinking that maybe I’d written this song before, or at least parts of it.
 Sonically, it’s very similar to a track I did a in the early 2010s titled Empty, another one that may end up getting released later this year, but despite that nagging feeling of treading the same ground again, I pressed on with it.

 Lyrics again came fairly quickly, but they meandered away a bit from what I had initially been thinking of.
 I’m not totally thrilled with the last two lines of the chorus, but I’m not sure I’m unhappy enough to change them.
 While they’re appropriate to my subject, they lend it a bit of a psycho-sci-fi thing that isn’t what I was going for.